burlachenkok/exploring-python3/python_details.md

 ### Show the image with Matplotlib

-You can show image with the following code snippet:
+You can show the image with the following code snippet:
 ```python
 import sys
 import matplotlib.pyplot as plt